Recombinant Proteins

 UL16 Binding Protein 2 Human Recombinant

-ULBP2 Human Recombinant produced in E. coli is a single polypeptide chain containing 216 amino acids (26-216) and having a molecular mass of 24.3 kDa.
+Recombinant Human ULBP2, produced in E. coli, is a single polypeptide chain comprising 216 amino acids (26-216) with a molecular weight of 24.3 kDa.
+It includes a 25 amino acid His-tag fused at the N-terminus and is purified using proprietary chromatographic methods.

 Shipped with Ice Packs